evmts/quick-start/README.md

 There are also commits showing the boilerplate needed to run Tevm in the browser and set up the automatic solidity contract imports.

+## Main files

+- [src/main.ts](./src/main.ts) demonstrates the most basic tevm features such as modifying accounts deploying and calling contracts and using the viem api.
+- [src/counter.spec.ts](./src/counter.spec.ts) demonstrates more advanced tevm features such as solidity scripting and running javascript in solidity.

 ## Stack blitz

 This repo is available as a stackblitz [here](https://stackblitz.com/~/github.com/evmts/quick-start?file=src/main.ts).
 You will have to enable the local version of typescript after starting the stakblitz.
 More information is in a comment at the top of `src/main.ts`.